am-central-365/back-end/README.md

 Run
 ---
-The command takes various commdn-line options.
+The command takes various command-line options.
 Run it with `--help` for the list:

 `java -jar target/am-central-service.jar --help`